What is adoption?

 Benefits of adoption

-When you adopt a child, you give that child a permanent home and family, along with a sense of belonging, security and identity.
+When you adopt, you give a child a permanent home and family, along with a sense of belonging, security and identity.
 Adoption is better for children’s development and emotional wellbeing than temporary care arrangements.

 Adopting a child also has benefits for you and your family.
 If you haven’t been able to have biological children, adoption gives you the chance to love, care for and raise a child as part of your family.

 It’s a good idea to give your child developmentally appropriate information about their adoption as early as you can.
-Your child will have a strong sense of identity and understanding about who they are from a young age.
-And it won’t be a surprise to your child when they get older.
+This can help your child develop a strong sense of identity from a young age.
+It also means your child’s adoption won’t be a surprise to them when they get older.

-Good family relationships help all children feel secure and loved – it doesn’t matter whether children are adopted or biological.
-You can build good relationships in your family in the same way as all parents do – by spending quality time with each other, communicating in positive ways, working as a ‘family team’ and showing your appreciation of each other.
+Strong family relationships help all children feel secure and loved.
+You can build strong relationships in your family in the same way as all families do – by spending quality time with each other, communicating in positive ways, showing your appreciation of each other, and working as a team.

 All families navigate challenges as their children grow and develop.
-But as an adoptive parent, you might have some special challenges – for example, when or if your child wants to know more about their biological origins.
+But as an adoptive parent, you might have extra challenges – for example, when or if your child wants to know more about their biological origins.

 Here are tips for building your relationship with your adopted child, both before and after your child knows about the adoption:

-- Be patient and sensitive to your child’s emotions.
-It’s normal for children to feel all kinds of emotions about their adoption.
-If you’re aware of this, you can understand and manage these emotions.
+- Be patient and help your child understand their emotions.
+It’s natural for children to feel all kinds of emotions in this situation.

 - Talk and listen to your child about their adoption.
 Your child is likely to have a lot of questions, so be open and honest and answer questions in an age-appropriate way.

-Relationships are the foundation of child development.
-Through relationships, your child learns vital information about their world.
-For example, your child learns whether the world is safe and secure, whether they’re loved, who loves them and much more.
-If you build a strong relationship with your adopted child, you’re helping your child to grow and develop well.
+Through relationships, your child learns about themselves and their world.
+For example, your child learns that they’re loved and who loves them.
+This helps them feel safe and secure.
+As you build a strong relationship with your adopted child, you’re helping your child to grow and develop well.

 There’s no right and wrong way to plan and manage a reunion between your child and their birth family.
 But it’s a good idea to discuss it with your case worker, who can let you know what to expect and guide you through it.